aws-samples/aws-modernization-with-quali/content/module2/troubleshoot/_index.md

 In the following pages, you will:

 1\.
-Turn on Bastion to enable console access
+Turn on Bastion to enable console access.
 2\.
-Access VM host console
+Access VM host console.
 3\.
-Check out the Colony logs
+Check out the Colony logs.